- SAP has made many claims around the innovative nature of HANA.

 “Innovation can be defined simply as a “new idea, device or method”.
 However, innovation is often also viewed as the application of better solutions that meet new requirements, unarticulated needs, or existing market needs.” – Wikipedia

 What does SAP have with HANA that other DB vendors did not already have?
 If SAP has nothing new but is merely catching up with DB2 and Oracle 12c, how is that innovation?
 Is SAP simply reversing engineering other databases and calling it innovation?

 It appears to be the case.

 After writing this, we realized that we did not consider HANA to be innovative.
-Yet SAP was constantly using the term innovation to describe the ongoing development of HANA.
-In fact, SAP and ASUG adopted a term from Gartner called Bi-Model IT.
-The idea is that IT can be broken into more maintenance of stable applications and database and then more innovative items.
+Yet SAP was continually using the term innovation to describe the ongoing development of HANA.
+SAP and ASUG adopted a term from Gartner called Bi-Model IT.
+The idea is that IT can be broken into more maintenance of stable applications and databases and then more innovative items.

 Mixing It Up in a Blender with “Digital Transformation”

 “The aim with the new platform release is clearly to tie HANA more closely into SAP’s overall message of digital transformation.
 Think of HANA 2 as an underlining from the vendor that its platform can act as the basis for organizations to transform their businesses into fully digital enterprises.
 Leukert also talks about where HANA 2 fits in one approach to digital transformation, the concept of ‘bimodal IT,’ a term analyst firm Gartner has coined.
 As an aside, it’s worth mentioning, other research organizations are not so convinced of the benefits of this approach.” – ASUG